mauricioklein/mauricioklein.github.io/about.md

 Hello!

-I'm Mauricio Klein, software developer for more than 5 years.
+I'm Mauricio Klein, software developer with more than 5 years of experience.

-Big fan of Linux and Open Source world, I'm always searching for new technologies and knowledge, which I hope to share here.
+Big fan of Linux and the Open Source world, I'm always looking for new technologies, that I'll share here.

 ### Contact Me

-You can contact me by my personal e-mail address: [mauricio.klein.msk@gmail.com]({{site.email}})
+You can reach me at social medias below or even at [my personal e-mail address]({{site.email}})

 ---